luohaoliu/interview-question-practice/SQL_concept_review.md

 SELECT CustomerName, Address + ', ' + PostalCode + ' ' + City + ', ' + Country AS Address FROM Customers;

+Alias for Tables Example

+The following SQL statement selects all the orders from the customer with CustomerID=4 (Around the Horn).
+We use the "Customers" and "Orders" tables, and give them the table alias of "c" and "o" respectively.

+SELECT o.OrderID, o.OrderDate, c.CustomerName FROM Customers AS c, Orders AS o WHERE c.CustomerName='Around the Horn' AND c.CustomerID=o.CustomerID;